-First thing is you need to realize and understand is that you can overcome the injury that you have, and that you could be in a better situation after the injury than you were before.
+The first thing is you need to realize and understand is that you can overcome the injury that you have, and that you could be in a better situation after the injury than you were before.
 You must realize that you can overcome the pain and the things that you think you can’t do.
-A lot of people have overcome incredible odds when they had different injuries and you can do it as well.
+Many people have overcome incredible odds when they had different injuries, and you can do it as well.

 The second thing that you need to do is to work on your range of motion.
-You need to improve your range of motion in your hip and in your knee.
-Below are the simple exercises that you can do.
+You need to improve your range of motion in your hips and knees.
+Below are some simple exercises that you can do.

 Start in an upright sitting position on a chair.
 Straighten out one leg, then pull your knee close to your chest.
 When you straighten the leg, you get some movement in the hips.

-You can put your hands in front of the knee to have more movement in the hip and in the knee, or you can put them underneath the knee.
+You can put your hands in front of the knee to have more movement in the hips and knees, or you can put them underneath the knees.

 This exercise will improve your range of motion.
 It is important to get back to your normal range of motion to prevent muscle imbalances.
 After you get back your range of motion, you can work on your strength to help overcome your knee and hip injury.

-Start off with 1-3 sets of 5-15 reps.
-Perform this exercise in a smooth controlled movement, with a good stop at the end and start position for a second or two.
+Start with one to three sets of 5 to 15 reps.
+Perform this exercise in a smooth, controlled movement with a good stop at the end and start position for a second or two.
 The intensity is light.
-You are looking for range of motion, maintaining and improving the movements of the joints in the knees and hips.
+You are looking for a range of motion, maintaining and improving the movements of the joints in the knees and hips.

-The third thing that you can do is Isolation Strength or strengthening the joints through isolation.
+The third thing that you can do in isolation strength, which is strengthening the joints through isolation.

 Start in an upright sitting position on a chair.
 Hold the tubing, step one foot on it, then straighten out your leg.
-Bend the knee, then continue to press on the tubing and work on strengthening the quad areas, knee, thigh and hip.
+Bend the knee, then continue to press on the tubing and work on strengthening the quad areas, knees, thighs, and hips.

 This is a good isolation strength exercise.
 You can use the tubing and increase its resistance.

-Start off with 1-3 sets of 5-15 reps.
-Perform this exercise in a smooth controlled movement, with a good stop at the end position for a second or two.
+Start with one to three sets of 5 to 15 reps.
+Perform this exercise in a smooth, controlled movement with a good stop at the end position for a second or two.
 You must feel that the muscles are working and doing something.
 You don’t want it to be light and feel nothing.
 This is a range of motion of exercise and the muscles should work to help straighten out the leg.

-Start off with 1-3 sets of 5-15 reps.
+Start with one to three sets of 5 to 15 reps.
 Perform this exercise in a smooth controlled movement, with a good stop at the end position for a second or two.
-You must feel that the muscles in the knees and in the hips are working.
+You must feel that the muscles in the knees and hips are working.

-There you go Donald, give these four steps a go to help you quickly overcome a knee and hip injury from a car accident.
+There you go, Donald, give these four steps and three exercises a go to help you overcome a knee and hip injury from a car accident quickly.

-If you want to decrease and eliminate your back pain, hip pain, knee pain and protect you from injuries, then click here to check out the Best Gluteus Maximus Exercises program.
+If you want to decrease and eliminate your back pain, hip pain, knee pain and protect your body from injuries, then click here to check out the Best Gluteus Maximus Exercises program, here!